 When did you think you could turn pro?

-End of 2012/start of 2013…wanted to start the process to the next step but didn’t want to rush as I would step up to 70.3 focus.
-So I guess after Honu and then Vegas I thought it was now the time.
+Somewhere in 2013.
+I wanted to start the process to the next step but didn’t want to rush as I would need to step up to 70.3 focus.
+So I guess after Honu 70.3 and then the World 70.3 Championships in Las Vegas (September 2013) I thought it was now the time.

 Where you sporty as a kid?